What is a fruit jelly?

 This is a case of time and patience and I often feel the best way to do this is just to set your jelly bag up and leave it overnight so that gravity and nature can do their work while you sleep.

-This is a real no-no folks, under no circumstances can you squeeze the jelly bag to extract the last vestages of juice.
-You may be despirate to get at all that goodness but if you squeeze the bag you will cause the jelly to go cloudy and lose that gorgeous clarity that jelies are so famed for, so resist temptation at all costs.
+This is a real no-no folks, under no circumstances can you squeeze the jelly bag to extract the last vestiges of juice.
+You may be desperate to get at all that goodness but if you squeeze the bag you will cause the jelly to go cloudy and lose that gorgeous clarity that jellies are so famed for, so resist the temptation at all costs.

 Measure the strained juice in a measuring jug and then use the required amount of sugar as stated in your recipe.
 This is usually in the ratio of 450g/1lb of sugar to 600ml/1 pint of juice.